These are one of Mother Nature's best super foods.

 Avoid those that have soft spots or traces of mold.

-And, because these super fruits are among the top 20 foods in which pesticide residues are most frequently found, buy organic whenever possible.
+And, because these super fruits are among the top 20 foods in which pesticide residues are most frequently found.

 Choose those that have smoothly textured skin and are firm and heavy for their size.